DataDog/hiring-engineers/philip-neeves-techex-answers.md

 **Bonus Question: What is the Anomaly graph displaying?**

+There are 2 main features to the anomaly graph:

+1. **The Anamolous Grey Band**

-The overlying grey band shows the expected variation, anything outside of that is outside of expected behaviour and therefore anomalous
+The overlying grey band shows the scope of the expected variation in the data.
+Any variation of the line above or below the grey band could indicate an issue with with this particular part of the system.

-The graph itself is displaying the intent shared collection locks per second of the MongoDB collections.
-As the database is not in proper use this was the best option to give an indication of anomaly detection.
+3. **The Graph**

+This particular graph is showing the Intent Shared Collection locks, it was chosen for demonstration purposes of anomaly detection, as it provides some consistent variation of data for a database that is not in constant use.

+What are Intent Share Collection locks?

 Locking is a mechanism used to maintain concurrency in the databases.
 MongoDB uses multi-granularity locking in different levels and modes of locking to achieve this.

-There are four different levels of locking in MongoDB: Global, Database, Collection, Document This particular graph is showing the Intent Shared Collection locks.
+There are four different levels of locking in MongoDB: Global, Database, Collection, Document

 Intent Shared?

 •	Intent locks are higher level locks acquired before lower level locks.